platonvin/lum-rs/README.md

 All types like Voxe, MatId, BlockId... are CPU-side and shared across backends.
 Types that start with Internal are per-backend (and do not match quite often)

 Lum operates on memory, not files, and it expects your assets to have special format (in memory).
 However, you dont have to "compile" assets yourselves - Lum has built-in tools for creating assets from magicavoxel (good voxel editor with) format (.vox) - both meshing and repacking

+frontend types are different from backend but not for vulkan (so wgpu needs conversions, but its good cause compression)